 - Numbness in your legs or feet when you are at rest.
 Your legs may also feel cool to the touch, and the skin may look pale.

 A stroke occurs when blood flow to a part of the brain stops.
 A stroke is sometimes called a "brain attack."
-Symptoms of stroke can include difficulty moving the limbs on one side of your body, one side of the face drooping, difficulty with speaking or understanding language.
+Symptoms of stroke can include difficulty moving the limbs on one side of your body, one side of the face drooping, loss of sensation on one side of your body, difficulty with speaking or understanding language.